lleeoochen/library-room-reserve/README.md

 TODO:
-* use firebase to keep track of reservations
+* fix time regex
-* write optimal scheduling algorithm
+* change reservation code to work with arbitrary dates
 * test chrome drivers for MacOS
 * figure out how to schedule code to run every 24 hours
 * streamline setup process